BerMu147/IoT-DeliveryStatus/README.md

 # Goal of the project
 User is able to see in which state the delivery is.

-Web application is deployed on the firebase and can be accessed on following link: https://arduinotest-4702d.web.app/

 # Related Links
 - https://platformio.org/